GSCConnect/GSCConnect/README.md

 - 👋 Hi, I’m @GSCConnect
 - 👀 I’m interested in Linux
-- 🌱 Smoke Weed.
+- 🌱 Eco-Friendly Tech.
-- 📫 How to reach me @gscconnect in all social medias Https://gsconnect.live
+- 📫 How to reach us @gscconnect in all social medias Https://gsconnect.live